Metabolix/HackBGRT/README.md

 ### Image is not visible, "nothing happens"

-Run the setup again and select the option to check the boot log.
+Run the setup again and select the option to check the boot log, marked with `BOOT LOG START` in the log file.
 Continue troubleshooting according to the log contents:

-#### Log is empty
+#### Boot log is empty

 If the log is empty, then HackBGRT is not in use.
-Many computers now have a security feature which causes this problem: the computer resets some settings on reboot and skips the newly-installed HackBGRT.
+Many computers now have a security feature which causes this problem: the computer prevents enabling HackBGRT automatically, instead it resets a certain setting (BootOrder) on reboot and skips the newly-installed HackBGRT.

 You have to fix this manually.
 (After all, the security feature is specifically designed to prevent automatic changes.)